-Around the world, entrenched systems of gender inequality prevent women and LGBT individuals from accessing equal education, employment, and health care.
+Around the world, entrenched systems of gender inequality prevent women and girls and LGBTQI+ individuals from accessing equal education, employment, and health care.
 This places them at risk of exclusion, harassment, and violence.
-Women and LGBT individuals are often exposed to complex layers of discrimination – as women, as survivors of violence, as people living with HIV – with very limited access to competent, compassionate care or justice.
+Women and girls and LGBTQI+ individuals are often exposed to complex layers of discrimination – as women, as survivors of violence, as people living with HIV – with very limited access to competent, compassionate care or justice.

-- Globally, fewer than half of women are employed, and those who work earn only 60 to 75% of men’s wages.
-Pregnant women and LGBT individuals face even more extreme discrimination at work.
+- Globally, only 24% of all national parliamentarians are women.
+Fewer than half of women are employed and those who are, earn only 60-75% of men’s wages.
+Pregnant individuals face even more extreme discrimination at work.

 - One in three women will experience physical or sexual violence in her lifetime, often from an intimate partner.
 Among sex workers, this number can reach 90%.

-- In 76 countries, same-sex sexual activity is illegal, and in at least 5 countries, same sex sexual acts can be punished by death.
+- In more than 70 countries, same-sex sexual activity is illegal, and in at least 5 countries, same sex sexual acts can be punished by death.

 To achieve this vision, HAI:

-- Provides direct services to meet the mental health and psychosocial needs of marginalized women, girls, and LGBT and gender non-conforming individuals
+- Provides direct services to meet the mental health and psychosocial needs of marginalized women, girls, and LGBTQI+ and gender non-conforming individuals

 - Sensitizes law enforcement and local authorities on gender discrimination and abuse